ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 void set_ssl_config(mbedtls_ssl_config *);
 ```

-This allows sockets to share same configuration and allow user to fine tune TLS configuration, for example:
+This allows sockets to share the same configuration and allow user to adjust the TLS configuration, for example:

 ```
 TLSSocket a;